myrmidoss/DnD/Bread/story/05TheHellOfTheMountainKing.md

 He also wants someone to make alcohol for him.
 That could be an interesting experience.

+So this started last session and is now coming to fruition.
+This session should start out with whatever conflict, have some blank perception rolls, and then slowly show that Jacques is doing whatever Balasar wants, because he owes him money.
+Note that balasar has all of Jacques' shiny things now, and Jacques should consider stealing his things back.
+Balasar will probably catch him and make a scene and drive a conflict between himself and Jacques and the group.

+Before this, at the beginning of the session, there will be an imminent encounter of some kind of sand monster.
+Which will make the arrival of those left behind even more suspicious.
+An interesting encounter, too.
+Varied terrain.
+An obstacle like a river, some trees for cover.
+The creatures should be important.
+I'm thinking bears or something, representing a change in the environment, and an indication that Urabrask has seen bears before.
+That once, there was life here.

+After the battle there should be a stone outcropping that they can climb up to get a super good view of the land.
+The sand is encroaching.
+Oh hey if they found a crazy secluded area it could have some dinosaur bones in it.

+### Those Left Behind ###

+An interesting point of interaction should be that a bunch of stragglers made it out of the village alive, and they catch up with the group somehow.
+The secret will be that they've been revived by Urabrask--and the wood elves are back (spoooookyyyyy).
+They'll have some alibi (when they woke up, they were sprawled out by the oasis, someone must have saved them, etc...), but it won't be entirely true.
+Basically they'll all be disciples of Urabrask, with varying degrees of devotion (Elves very, Dragonborn very poor).
+They'll have some insignia showing this, tattoo'd out of sight or whatever.
+They'll conceal their intentions from anyone, and basically assert they have no reason to talk, and they've done nothing wrong.
+Basically, you figure they're up to no good but you have no reason to believe or disbelieve them, and they don't want to join you.

+I also want to start introducing consequences of Urabrask's spell.
+Does Andral start to mold?
+Does he begin having visions?
+There should be some interesting consequence.
+And throw Taenerys some more action than just random Dragonborn dudes asking to bang.
+She wants to try out her tiara, but what else can she do?
+Her motivation is to reunite the clans and to burn stuff.
+Give her stuff to burn, give her more Dragonborn juice.
+I think just getting to the gnome boy should be enough for her this time.
+Make stuff go fast.
+Plan it out and keep the momentum up.

+Taenerys has giant, which the gnomes speak.
+So she'll be occupied.
+I can make this session more fast-paced, and leave the Gnome part short and sweet.
+More fast things thrown in there.
+Short challenges.
+There will be some good bit of dialogue, so I might work to cut it down.

 ### Gnome ###

 Then, they see it.
 In the distance, on a hill, a gnome boy climbing over rocks.